whangareiartmuseum/product-processor/README.md

-# Product Processor
+# Product Processor for Whangārei Art Museum

-A powerful web-based tool for managing Shopify product colors and recommendations.
+A powerful web-based tool for managing Shopify product colors and recommendations for Whangārei Art Museum.
 Built with Next.js and Python.

 ## 🚀 Deployment Status